What problems can be solved with Smart Properties?

 • “IsExternal” = “false” -> INTERNAL

-When using Fire Resistance, the property could be informed by text so that the modeler could use: FR-30, FR-60, FR-90, FR-120, or maybe 30mins, 60mins, 90mins or 120mins.
+Additionally, when using Fire Resistance, the property could be informed by text so that the modeler could use: FR-30, FR-60, FR-90, FR-120, or maybe 30mins, 60mins, 90mins or 120mins.
 If you create a list with these values, you end up with eight columns.
 By using Smart Properties to ‘clean up’ the data, you can unify the values your way:

 • Fire Resistance containing “30” – rename to “FR30mins”